 At the downtown marina nearby, sailboats bob at finger docks.
 In East Park at the water's edge, shop the shelves of Harwood Gold Cafe before picking up an al fresco lunch of Australian-style meat pies or savory crepes from That French Place.

-Castle Farms Castle Farms, a historic farmstead with accents of French Renaissance architecture, invites families to tour its network of gardens with reflecting ponds, play structures and a model railroad.
+Castle Farms, a historic farmstead with accents of French Renaissance architecture, invites families to tour its network of gardens with reflecting ponds, play structures and a model railroad.

-Fisherman’s Island State Park For a serene walk in the woods, try the trails at this state park west of town.
+For a serene walk in the woods, try the trails at Fisherman's Island State Park west of town.
 Maple leaves light up hiking trails that traverse 5 miles and 2,678 acres of Lake Michigan beach.

-East Park Relax at the park's picnic tables, then take a short walk to watch yachts cruise beneath a drawbridge.
+Relax at the park's picnic tables, then take a short walk to watch yachts cruise beneath a drawbridge.
 Check out nearby galleries, boutiques and waterfront bistros.

 Petoskey's Victorian steeples and charm-soaked Gaslight District perch above Little Traverse Bay's fiery autumn hillsides.
 Climb up the observation tower at the Bear River Valley Recreation Area to overlook a steep, tree-lined river valley, where whitewater kayakers ricochet through rock chutes.
-Migrating salmon vault over a low dam upstream from Waterfront Park, which features a ¼-mile-long breakwall extending into Lake Michigan.
+Migrating salmon vault over a low dam upstream from Bayfront Park, which features a ¼-mile-long breakwall extending into Lake Michigan.
 Families picnic on the park's lush lawns or watch kids climb at the Fred Friedli Playground.

 Petoskey's waterfront provides ample parking for cyclists to access the Little Traverse Wheelway, a paved trail tracing the shoreline.
 A trailside ice cream boost awaits north of town at Kilwins Chocolate Kitchen (with flavors like Double Peanut Butter Pie and Blueberry Waffle Cone).
 Thirsty cyclists can pull off for a pint of Juicy IPA at Petoskey Brewing before stopping to comb the beach for fossils at Petoskey State Park.

-Little Traverse Bay
+Little Traverse Wheelway

-Little Traverse Wheelway Bring your own bike or rent wheels at Latitude 45 to cruise 23 miles of paved path connecting Petoskey to Charlevoix to the west and Harbor Springs to the north.
+Bring your own bike or rent wheels at Latitude 45 to cruise 23 miles of paved path connecting Petoskey to Charlevoix to the west and Harbor Springs to the north.

-American Spoon Local sugar bushes and berries reincarnate as salted maple caramel and wild blueberry spoon fruit (try samples!) at Petoskey's artisan jam house.
+Local sugar bushes and berries reincarnate as salted maple caramel and wild blueberry spoon fruit (try samples!) at Petoskey's artisan jam house.

-Sturgeon River Pottery Visit the artisans collective at this cozy studio, where makers turn clay cookware or craft jewelry from Petoskey stones (fossilized coral clusters).
+Visit the artisans collective at this cozy studio, where makers turn clay cookware or craft jewelry from Petoskey stones (fossilized coral clusters).

-In an ornate former Methodist church, stained-glass windows illuminate photo exhibits, plein air paintings and rotating sculpture installations.
+In an ornate former Methodist church that's now an arts center, stained-glass windows illuminate photo exhibits, plein air paintings and rotating sculpture installations.

 Petoskey State Park

-Weathervane Terrace Inn and Suites Rooms housed in a building featuring stone turrets with steep copper roofs have a view of Charlevoix's Pine River Channel.
+Rooms housed in a building featuring stone turrets with steep copper roofs have a view of Charlevoix's Pine River Channel.

-Inn at Bay Harbor Bay Harbor’s yacht basin and shopping district surround this luxury property, with a spa, wine bar and panoramic lake views.
+Bay Harbor's yacht basin and shopping district surround this luxury property, with a spa, wine bar and panoramic lake views.

-Stafford’s Perry Hotel Built in 1899 in Petoskey's Gaslight District, the Perry Hotel's 76 rooms offer handmade mattresses and views of Little Traverse Bay.
+Built in 1899 in Petoskey's Gaslight District, the Perry Hotel's 76 rooms offer handmade mattresses and views of Little Traverse Bay.